c0ffee0wl/linux-setup/README.md

 This section demonstrates practical usage of the installed tools with real-world examples.

-### Basic Shell Operations Previewed in Ultimate Plumber
+### Shell Operations Previewed in Ultimate Plumber

 Classic Unix command pipelines with `awk`, `cut`, and `sed`, previewed with [up - the Ultimate Plumber](https://github.com/akavel/up), safely [bubblewrapped](https://github.com/containers/bubblewrap) in a sandbox.